Nonybby/DiscordBotClient/readme.md

 npm run build
 ```

-This will create an executable called `DiscordBotClient` or `DiscordBotClient.exe` in the `dist` folder, depending on whether you are using Windows or not.
+This will create an executable called `Nekocord` or `Nekocord.exe` in the `dist` folder, depending on whether you are using Windows or not.

 ---